 - A coworker, either male or female, returns from a trip and greets her with a hug.

 - A guy she's been on three dates with shows up at her house without calling first to drop off an earring that fell off in his car.

 - A guy she's been going out with calls her every night and texts her at least 3 times a day.

 - Write a scene in which your protagonist sets a boundary.

 - Write a romantic scene in which your hero respects a boundary set by your heroine.

 Consent is RomanticWe don't need surprise unwanted visits, kisses or sexual advances to add romance to our novels.
 One of the most romantic things a hero can do is be aware of your heroine's boundaries, which can be even more romantic than knowing her favorite type of chocolate or coffee.
-A true hero understands when a woman needs a night to be home alone, do her laundry and order take out, and that some nights, a woman might want to watch her favorite show with him but not talk and not touch.
+A true hero understands when a woman needs a night to be home alone, do her laundry and order A true hero understands when a woman needs a night to be home alone, do her laundry and order take-out, and that some nights, a woman might want to watch her favorite show with him but not talk and not touch.
 See?
 How sweet, not to mention hot, is this?